Hannah-hope/openai-hr-attrition-insights-generator/README.md

 # OpenAI HR Attrition Insights Generator

+> Built as part of my journey into AI-powered data analytics and future work in impact-driven organizations.

 ## Overview
 This project is an AI-powered data analytics tool that uses the OpenAI API and Python to analyze an HR attrition dataset and generate clear, human-readable business insights.